Pope Francis apologizes for Catholic Church's role in Canadian residential school system

 "The next step is for the Holy Father to apologize to our family at their home… they also seek the words of apology at home."

-Antoine said Friday's apology was an important moment for Indigenous delegates to feel "seen" by the Catholic Church as humans – something they were not afforded during their time at residential schools.
+Antoine said Friday's apology was an important moment for Indigenous delegates to feel "seen" as humans by the Catholic Church – something that was not their experience while attending residential schools.

 "Our message to the world is that we are all in this together.
 We're human beings.
 Let's work together to humanize the way we need to with Mother Earth," Antoine said.